 - Who has a legal duty of care

 - Legal requirements when you have a waste

 - When you take a waste from someone else

 - Authorised carriers of wastes

-All producers and handlers of wastes, other than householders and their domestic rubbish produced at home, have a legal Duty of Care for their wastes.
+All producers and handlers of wastes have a legal Duty of Care for their wastes.
 This is a legal requirement that wastes must not escape their control until passed to a registered waste carrier.
 Even then producers and handlers of wastes continue to have responsibility for their wastes until their final treatment or disposal.

 When producers neglect their responsibilities by leaving wastes unprotected, burning them or tipping liquid wastes down the drain, there are consequences of litter, pollution and the community being expected to clear up and pay for disposal.
 The council estimates that a significant minority of those subject to the Duty of Care may be at fault in some way.

 The council takes action to raise awareness and tackle this problem.
 Duty of care inspections will be made in response to problems reported or discovered by officers.
 Producers of wastes should expect to be asked to produce waste transfer notes for inspection.
 Duty of care offenders can expect to receive Fixed Penalty Notices or face prosecution.